 I was asked by a client to find out whatever happened to a cousin of his named Bud, who he had been very fond of.
 No one had seen or heard of Bud since about 1940.
+That sure perked up the ole ancestry detective in me, so I got to work.
 While doing my research, I found that Bud had a son named Conrad.
 Conrad was not known about by my client.

 The flip-side of this story is that Bud was a father that Conrad knew virtually nothing about.
 He was told as a very little boy that his father had died.
 His mother and step-father took him one day to downtown Los Angeles and told him that he was changing his name.
 He was around 6 years old at the time and this was in 1941.
 This seems to have been an effort to keep him hidden from his real father.